jlehrer1/quick_model/README.md

 # Quick Model
-A silly project I'm throwing together.
 Run from the command line and recieve a saved Tensorflow CNN trained to detect images of the object of your choice!
-Classification might not be good, but hey, it's made just for you!

 Usage:
 ```